petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/web-server-service.md

     │           └── nginx.conf
     └── LCP.json

-Files in `/webserver/configs/{ENV}/` will be copied as overrides into /etc/nginx/ in the webserver container in Liferay Cloud.
-Files in `/webserver/configs/{ENV}/public/` will be copied as overrides into var/www/html/.
+Files in `/webserver/configs/{ENV}/` are copied as overrides into `/etc/nginx/` in the web server container in Liferay Cloud.
+Files in `/webserver/configs/{ENV}/public/` are copied as overrides into `var/www/html/`.

 ## Automatic Log Rotation